Approaching the thermodynamic limit of a bounded one-component plasma: MD simulation for BOCP

-\begin{myfigure}{0.95}{1}{Ion density distribution $f_c(r)$ (\ref{seq:refEquation7}) and the radial distribution function $f_p(r)$ (\ref{seq:refEquation6}) of BOCP at different $\Gamma$: (a) and (b) $\Gamma=0.1$, 30, and 200 (red, green, and blue lines, respectively), $N=5000$; (c) $f_c(r)$ (red line) and $f_p(r)$ (blue line) at $\Gamma=1000$ and $N=14000$.}
+\begin{myfigure}{0.93}{1}{Ion distribution functions: (a) the ion density distribution $f_c(r)$ (\ref{seq:refEquation7}) and (b) the radial distribution function $f_p(r)$ (\ref{seq:refEquation6}) of BOCP at different $\Gamma$; (a) and (b) $\Gamma=0.1$, 30, and 200 (red, green, and blue lines, respectively), $N=5000$; (c) $f_c(r)$ (red line) and $f_p(r)$ (blue line) at $\Gamma=1000$ and $N=14000$.
+The BOCP radii are (a) 17.1, (b) 17.1, and (c) 24.1.}

 \end{myfigure}